7 Hours / 7 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who wish to deepen their knowledge and skills in psychodynamic, experiential, and emotion-focused therapies, with a focus on attachment-informed and transformational approaches.
+This training is intended for mental health and allied professionals who are interested in deepening their knowledge and skills in psychodynamic, experiential, and emotion-focused therapies, with a focus on attachment-informed and transformational approaches.

 • Experience Level